maninak/eslint-config/README.md

 )
 ```

-There's also an `overrides` options to make it easier:
+There's also an `overrides` property in the first param for ease of use:

 ```js
 // eslint.config.js